 Even if you start to meet with your marketing and sales leaders more often to dig into a few 'highlight reels’ of how a deal was closed and mapping it back to ABM touches, this will be a great step toward proving the value of ABM tactics.
 Over time, you’ll want to look for an account-based specific dashboard that reflects how your campaigns are improving over time and how you’ve influenced opportunities and revenue.

 Ultimately, if you’re moving high-quality accounts not just any lead through the funnel, you will begin to see higher ROI and further validation for building your account-based programs.

-Hopefully after reading this, you have a clearer focus on what you can do to kickstart your ABM for 2020.
+Hopefully after reading this, you have a clearer focus on what you can do to kickstart your ABM programs.
 While it may seem challenging, companies of all sizes and industries have been paving the way toward ABM one step at a time.
 If you commit to ABM, the results will be worth the effort.

 If you need help getting started, RollWorks can help you identify your accounts, engage them across channels, and ultimately prove the ROI of account-based programs.

 Ready to learn more?
 Download our latest guide to help build a winning ABM program.